jamiebrynes7/jamiebrynes.com/content/blog/2019-09-27-kudos-please.md

 }
 ```

-This uses the Rustoso library to query DynamoDB for the "kudos" given a particular URL.
+This uses the Rusoto library to query DynamoDB for the "kudos" given a particular URL.
 In DynamoDB all queries are stringified.
 The type of the field you are querying is determined by which field is set in the `AttributeValue`.

 For example: